Thursday, March 19, 2026

 A situation where one is in a trauma bond with someone sometimes feels abusive but often not.
 The mind has a way of rationalizing things, especially if the coins were given out early.
 The mind says, 'it happened once, that means it can happen again'.
 I have written about it before in the sense of the fly being caught in the spider's web and when I wrote that, it felt erotic, whereas what I write about today isn't in the least erotic.
 Rather, it feels like shame.

 Shame is the trickiest emotion I think I have experienced.
 There's a part of the brain working hard to protect you from shame until, in my case, I came head on to the feeling and registered it as just that.
 It started with a feeling of disgust when listening to a podcast hosted by a Dominant and then the deepest and most uncomfortable feeling of shame overtook me.
-What the hell had happened to me to have had any other feeling than this deeply uncomfortable feeling?
+What the hell had happened to me to have had any other feeling than this deeply uncomfortable feeling when listening to comments about submissive women that sounded harsh?

 Even since then, my brain still asks me to use certain dark fantasies as a way to relax.
 I am well aware of the dichotomy of these two experiences.
 I do not berate myself for that but rather offer myself a great deal of self-compassion.
 My brain is wired now in a certain way and only time and effort will rewire it.